 - 1 Take a sample from the drain tap under the buffer jar and measure this with the handmeter.
-Refer to the handmeter's instructions here. - 2 Compare the value of Current with the measurement of the handmeter.

-If there is a big difference between the current and metered values, press enter ( $\leftarrow$ ).

-- 3 You now get to see the Adjust Value screen where you must enter the correct metered value at Set

-- 4 Press the tick ( $\checkmark$ ) now.

-- 5 The measurement has been calibrated.
+Refer to the handmeter's instructions here. - Compare the value of Current with the measurement of the handmeter.
+If there is a big difference between the current and metered values, press enter (←). - 3 You now get to see the Adjust Value screen where you must enter the correct metered value at [Set] and confirm with (\checkmark) . - 4 Press the tick (\checkmark) now to save the value. - 5 The measurement has been calibrated.